CD Projekt sold over 13.7 million copies of Cyberpunk 2077 in 2020

 "Cyberpunk is the most complex project in the Studio's history and the fruit of five years of hard work," says Nielubowicz.
 "We believe that, next to The Witcher, [Cyberpunk 2077] will represent a pillar upon which to build our Group's future."

 Cyberpunk is certainly the pillar on which CD Projekt's 2020 financials are built already.
-The Group as a whole reported 2.13 billion PLN in revenue and 1.15 billion PLN in consolidated net profit, most of which came from Cyberpunk and The Witcher developer CD Projekt Red.
+The Group as a whole reported 2.13 billion PLN (~$563.5 million) in revenue and 1.15 billion PLN (~$303 million) in consolidated net profit, most of which came from Cyberpunk and The Witcher developer CD Projekt Red.

 Though now eclipsed by Cyberpunk 2077's launch, The Witcher franchise continued to be a strong force for the company.
 The trilogy has now sold over 50 million copies to date, including over 30 million copies of The Witcher 3.
 Revenue from Gwent, The Witcher's standalone digital card game, are also up year-over-year.

-Outside of CD Projekt Red, Nielubowicz adds that GOG also posted a record year with around 1,000 new games added to its store, 343,749 PLN in revenue for the year, and 20,000 PLN in net profit.
+Outside of CD Projekt Red, Nielubowicz adds that GOG also posted a record year with around 1,000 new games added to its store, 343 million PLN in revenue for the year, and 20 million PLN in net profit.

 "This result provides a sound financial backbone, securing future development of our Group.
 In addition to further updates and free DLCs for Cyberpunk, in the latter half of the year we plan to release the game's dedicated next-gen edition," adds Nielubowicz.
 "The second half of 2021 will also see a next-gen release of The Witcher 3--and of course we are working on other projects which will bear fruit in later years."